AdaCore/why3/doc/manpages.rst

 .. option:: --provers

-   print the provers that appear inside the session, one by line.
+   Print the provers that appear inside the session, one by line.

 .. option:: --edited-files

-   print all the files that appear in the session as edited proofs.
+   Print all the files that appear in the session as edited proofs.

 .. option:: --stats

-   print various proofs statistics, as detailed below.
+   Print various proofs statistics, as detailed below.

 .. option:: --print0

-   separate the results of the options :option:`--provers` and :option:`--edited-files` by the character number 0 instead of end of line ``\n``.
+   Separate the results of the options :option:`--provers` and :option:`--edited-files` by the null character ``\0`` instead of end of line ``\n``.
 That allows you to safely use (even if the filename contains space or carriage return) the result with other commands.
 For example you can count the number of proof line in all the coq edited